renovatebot/renovate/website/docs/configuration-options.md

 ## schedule

-The `schedule` option allows you to define 1 or more times of week for Renovate updates.
+The `schedule` option allows you to define times of week or month for Renovate updates.
 Running Renovate around the clock may seem too "noisy" for some projects and therefore `schedule` is a good way to reduce the noise by reducing the timeframe in which Renovate will operate on your repository.

-For this we rely on text parsing of the library [later](http://bunkat.github.io/later/parsers.html#text) but only its concepts of "days", "time_before", and "time_after" (Renovate does not support scheduled minutes or "at an exact time" granularity).

-Example scheduling:
+The default value for `schedule` is "at any time", which is functionally the same as declaring a `null` schedule. i.e. Renovate will run on the repository around the clock.

+The easiest way to define a schedule is to use a preset if one of them fits your requirements.
+See [Schedule presets](https://renovatebot.com/docs/presets-schedule/) for details and feel free to request a new one in the source repository if you think others would benefit from it too.

+Otherwise, here are some text schedules that are known to work:

 ```
 every weekend